What More Than Two Decades of Platform Innovation Taught Me About Strategy

 A few years after launch, I got an unexpected call from a research firm contracted by the Canadian Department of Heritage.
 They were researching new and alternative concepts for copyright reform in Canada and wanted to understand how ArtistShare worked and how this new model might impact these policy considerations.

-What struck me about those conversations was how my platform innovation work had implications far beyond just the music industry—it was influencing how governments thought about emerging business models and technology policy.
+What struck me about those conversations was how our platform innovation work had implications far beyond the music industry.
+It influenced how governments thought about emerging business models and technology policy.

 These weren’t just technical questions.
 They were strategic questions about how innovation creates new markets and what happens when you eliminate intermediaries.